 - The GF would have $355.00 remaining ($750.00 – $350.00 – $45.00 = $355.00).

 - The YF would have $305.00 remaining ($750.00 – $425.00 – $20.00 = $305.00).

 - There’s a combined balance in the organization’s checkbook of $660.00 for both funds ($1,500.00 – all expenses = $660.00).

 In this example, using church fund accounting, there are essentially 3 separate accounting balances and activities being maintained – the overall balance for the church ($660.00), the General Fund balance ($355.00), and the Youth Fund balance ($305.00).
 Balances are represented on the Balance Sheet Report.
 The separate accounting transactions for the General Fund is the $350.00 and $45.00; and for the Youth Fund it is the $425.00 and $20.00.
 This activity is shown on what most people call the Profit and Loss Report.
 Additionally, the balances or activity can be consolidated to provide all this information on one report to the organization.
 We typically call this an “All Funds” report.

 Explanation of Financial Statements.

 Above we used the common terminology for the financial statements – Balance Sheet and Profit and Loss (P/L).
-We should note that in church accounting these are actually named differently, but the same rules apply as to what accounts show up on each.
-In church accounting, the Balance Sheet is called Statement of Financial Position, and for the Profit and Loss it is called Statement of Financial Activities.
-There is another required report, called the Cash Flow Report, which is not discussed in this blog series but required.
+We should note that in church accounting the Balance Sheet and P/L have different names.
+However, the same rules apply as to what accounts show up on each financial statement.
+In church accounting, the Balance Sheet is the Statement of Financial Position, and for the Profit and Loss it is the Statement of Financial Activities.
+Another required report, called the Cash Flow Report.

 For more detailed information